dpauwels/WebRTC-server-Virtual-Wall/README.md

 ```
 ./google_appengine/dev_appserver.py ./apprtc-master/out/app_engine/ --host server
 ```
-Default port is 8080, can be changed with option --port
+Default port is 8080, can be changed with option --port.
+The source html and Javascript files can be found in ./apprtc-master/src/web_app/.
+Everytime you update the source code, you need to recompile by running ``` grunt build ```

 ## Run Collider - WebSocket-based signaling server
 ```